15th Government of Slovenia

-15th Government of Slovenia (also known as the Golob Cabinet) was formed by Robert Golob following the 2022 Slovenian parliamentary election.
+The 15th Government of Slovenia (also known as the Golob Cabinet) was formed by Robert Golob following the 2022 Slovenian parliamentary election.
 Robert Golob, leader of the Freedom Movement, was nominated as Prime Minister, and was approved as such on 25 May.
-The government has the largest number of ministries after the 1st Government of Slovenia.
+The government had the largest number of ministries after the 1st Government of Slovenia.

 Composition

 Cabinet

 Here is the actual composition of the cabinet according to the official page: